- Sci-fi comic about ancient things people find in melting icebergs

 But the letter, the urgent letter was so important!
 The pigeon sighed, resolved himself, and left his shelter…

 A tired, mope-eyed man was checking the passengers’ tickets on the bus.
-“Tickets, please!” he said again and again, rocking in motion with the bus with every step.
-Suddenly his eyes met the pigeon’s.
+“Tickets, please!” he said, again and again, rocking in motion with the bus as he walked.
+Suddenly, his eyes met the pigeon’s.
 The man stopped, speechless.

 The pigeon looked wet and tired.
 Perched on the back of a tattered bus seat, his wings droopy, his feathers ruffled and wet, he muttered: “Please, let me stay.
 I have a very urgent letter to deliver.”
 The mope-eyed man let him have the ride for free.
 One doesn’t see talking pigeons every day, after all.